jmaasch/reproducible-research/blogs/data_pkg_recreation.md

 <img width="350" alt="Screen Shot 2021-02-19 at 12 47 34 PM" src="https://user-images.githubusercontent.com/50045763/108541764-d64b4600-72b0-11eb-8bf6-a36103464e50.png">

 However, when exploring our dataframes with `pandas`, we note that `df_623` and `df_719` do not have the same column headers nor the same shape.
 This makes analyses that draw comparisons between the two datasets less convenient.
-Therefore, we also have `df_719_adj`, which has adjusted `df_719` so that it adheres to the same format as `df_623`.
+Therefore, Kate has created `df_719_adj`, which has adjusted `df_719` so that it adheres to the same format as `df_623`.

 ### `df_623`